oerts/calc/README.md

 if I just take a moment and read instructions, no challenge is challenging.

-My approach for the calculator may not be cleanest or the most optimal, but it is my approach and it thought me a lot on the way.
+My approach for the calculator may not be cleanest or the most optimal, but it is my approach and it tought me a lot on the way.
 I'm glad I didn't follow any tutorials or guides.